automl/DynaBO/README.md

 # DynaBO
-This is the implementation of our submission titled DynaBO: Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization.
+This is the implementation of our submission titled "Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization".
 In the paper, we propose a method to incorporate dynamic user feedback in the form of priors at runtime.

 ## Install
 To install and run our method, you need to execute the following steps: